centre-for-educational-technology/la_pills/README.md

   used
   - [c3.js](https://c3js.org/) in `libraries/c3` with only `c3.min.js` and
   `c3.min.css` being used
+  - [Font Awesome](https://fontawesome.com/) in `libraries/fontawesome`, only
+  minified versions of JS and CSS + assets are really required
 * Go into administration and activate the module
 * Visit `structure/session_entity` for the list of available sessions and their management